SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 - desktop
 - widescreen

+For more information, see [Banner Component]({{ site.baseurl }}{% link _pages/dev/components/banner-component.md %}).

 ## Localized Media

-The back end supports localized media, which means that different media items can be used for different languages.
+SAP Commerce Cloud supports localized media, which means that different media items can be used for different languages.
 This is sometimes used for content images that contain localized text.

 Localized media works transparently for the media component.
-Whenever the size context changes in Spartacus (including for languages), the CMS and product data are cleared from the state, which results in a reload of the data for the given context.
+Whenever the site context changes in Spartacus (including for languages), the CMS and product data are cleared from the state, which results in a reload of the data for the given context.

 ## Implementation Details